CTOpenData/r-user-group/README.md

 # r-user-group
-Files for the R user group for CT state agencies
+This repository includes files for the R User Group for CT state agencies.